 After choosing my loan, I answered a few questions about my identity that only I would know.
 This process is known as knowledge-based authentication.
 Once that was done, all that was left was to provide my bank account information.
 Avant had the money in my account the next day and allowed me to set up an automatic payment plan so I didn’t have to worry about late payments.

-Who Avant personal loans are good for
+Who personal loans through Avant are good for

 Avant offers personal loans for those with fair credit, but the interest rate is often higher.